niftylab/laygo2/docs_workspace/docs_sphinx/source/technology.md

 Contains layer mapping information for the target technology, which is used for layout object generation, gds export, and skill export.

 The layermap file is normally provided by the technology ventor.
-If the layermap file is created manually by users, please use the following format to define layer information.
+If the layermap file is created manually by users, please use the following format to define layer parameters.

 *layername layerpurpose stream_layer_number datatype*